RubenNijhuis/Mini-Ray-Tracer/minirt_tips.md

 ## lights:
 idk, some scratchapixel article.
 Basically, on intersect, you draw a ray to every light.
 If there's something (an intersection) in between, it's in the shadow.
 Else, it's in light.
 That's all.
-Make sure not to check beyond the distance to the light(we had this bug which was took more than a week to fix).
+Make sure _not_ to check beyond the distance to the light(we had this bug which was took more than a week to fix), and to start a little bit off the surface, otherwise the light might intersect with the originating object itself.
 useful: http://www.cs.cornell.edu/courses/cs4620/2011fa/lectures/08raytracingWeb.pdf

 As for colors, I recommend using a float/double RGB vector, with `(0.0, 0.0, 0.0)` being black and `(1.0, 1.0, 1.0)` being white.